primeroIMS/primero/app/controllers/api/v2/docs/flags/id/patch.md

 ---

-**Condition** : A form with the provided id doesn't exist in the database.
+**Condition** : A record with the provided id doesn't exist in the database.

 **Code** : `404 Not Found`